-EUReka Classes for Spring 2017
+EUReka Classes for Fall 2019

-|English 215: Introduction to Poetry||Dr. Bar-Nadav||Internet Class|
+|English 215: Introduction to Poetry||Dr. Hadara Bar-Nadav||Internet Class|

-For Faculty Interested in Proposing EUReka Courses:The deadline for proposing new EUReka courses for Spring and Fall 2017 is February 12, 2016 by 5:00 p.m..
+For Faculty Interested in Proposing EUReka Courses:Applications for proposing new EUReka courses are accepted on a rolling basis, but the EUReka designation cannot be added once students have begun to enroll in PATHWAY.
 The application can be found here.
 Questions?
-Feel free to contact UMKC's Director of Undergraduate Research, Jane Greer.
+Contact UMKC's Director of Undergraduate Research, Jane Greer.

 To see profiles of faculty who have taught EUReka courses, click here.